-- 1 Shift lever
+- Shift lever

 - 2. FORWARD

-- 3. REVERSE
+- 3 REVERSE

-the outboard Do not operate in REVERSE with the tilt/run lever in the TILT position.
+the outboard not operate REVERSE with the tilt/run lever in the TILT position.
 The outboard may tilt out of the water, resulting in loss of control.

 NOTICE When shifting from FOR-WARD to REVERSE or from REVERSE to FORWARD, pause at NEUTRAL until the engine is at idle speed and the boat has slowed.